 What do dogs dream about?

-Should you wake your pooch if they’re having a bad dream?
-No. While it’s hard not to reach out and comfort your seemingly distressed dog, it may take them a moment or two to distinguish between the dream and reality.
+Should you wake your dog if they’re having a bad dream?
+No. While it’s hard not to reach out and comfort your seemingly distressed pooch, it may take them a moment or two to distinguish between the dream and reality.
 That means it’s best to let sleeping dogs lie if you don’t want to risk them lashing out.